CMoH/gnome15-overlay/README.md

 * g19 - installs the userspace g19 drivers
 * g930 - installs the userpace g930 drivers
 * lg4l-module - installs the kernel driver (g110, g15, g19 and g510)

+When using the kernel module, udev should assign the input devices to the plugdev group, and the framebuffers to the video group.
+Without the kernel module only the input devices will be visible in /dev, within the plugdev group.

 Other use-flags used by the package are system use-flags, with the following notes: